I know it felt like you have been robbed of everything

 But aside from asking the obvious questions like: Was I conscious?
 Did I really consent (at the age of 15, did I even know what they were doing)?
 Did I put up a fight (a fight for my life that I relive in night terrors even 30 years after the incident)?
 I need also to consider why the girls who were there would just sit by and let this happen (even though they weren’t particularly close friends) without questioning what was happening and why would they feel the compulsion of sharing their version of events so as to add further insult.
 I query whether they told others not out of bad, maliciousness but in fact to verbalise their trauma at seeing sex, consensual or not, at such a young age.
 One female has admitted to being shocked as we were only 14/15, another has described how I showed my ‘tits’ afterward and in fact confirms there were marks on my body.
 Not one of them has seen it from my point of view or considered the harm that spreading rumours has done to my life and trust of others and my family relations with my Mum who I was told was ‘disappointed in me’ by her callous partner at the time.

-This MSN article referring to a Twitter dialogue between a well known pop star and a TV presenter’s view of speaking out about historic rape has reinforced the idea of just keeping quiet and not talking about rape and sexual assault thus rebuking the long term effects of such trauma and questioning the need to speak out long after the trauma occurs.
-Why does society (and not all) defend a man’s character but look to blame the female (or male victim) and perpetuate the shame and belittling of the victim?
-Does society believe that a victim’s word is enough to convict a rapist and since the rapist may be someone known or a family member or pillar of the community?
-Do they still believe that men (some) are unable to control themselves when faced with women/girls?
+A MSN article referring to a Twitter dialogue between a well known pop star and a TV presenter’s view of speaking out about historic rape has reinforced the idea of just keeping quiet and not talking about rape and sexual assault thus rebuking the long term effects of such trauma and questioning the need to speak out long after the trauma occurs.
+Why does society (and not all) defend a man’s character but look to blame the (female or male) victim and perpetuate the shame and belittling of the victim?
+Does society believe that a victim’s word is enough to convict a rapist when the rapist may be someone known or a family member or pillar of the community?
+Do they still believe that men (some) are unable to control themselves when faced with women/girls/boys/men?
 Are they even aware of what rape and sexual assault is and that it is wrong and against the law?
 How many of them are actually victims themselves and are so fearful of even talking about this that they try to hush and blame the victim.
 Rape culture is rife and something we all need to challenge in many different ways.
 It goes on across all social classes and backgrounds, it was rife in small rural areas until only recently and may still go on.
+There is an expectation to ‘just get on with life.’
 It is accepted as the norm and if you are unlucky to get caught out, just don’t talk about it or cause a fuss or it’ll happen again and worse.
-There is an expectation to ‘just get on with life.’
-In my case it did, many times, by different people and my speaking out about it was perceived as boasting – in the other girls’ mind why else tell someone what happened and show them bodily bruising and bite marks!
+In my case it did, many times, by different people and apparently because of my speaking out about it which was perceived as boasting – in the other girls’ mind (why else tell someone what happened and show them bodily bruising and bite marks)!

 I look forward to the discussion arising from this interview with the sceptical interviewer and the pop star who speaks of the long term impact of rape and sexual assault.
 Hopefully it is televised and opens up the debate on a serious level in the public sphere, not so we can further add injury with judgement but in an effort to further speak out about these injustices.